Home Compare GLW vs STX

 Corning vs Seagate Technology Holdings: Which Stock Looks Stronger in 2026?

-Seagate Technology holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Corning still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Seagate Technology leads structurally, with profitability as the clearest single gap between the two profiles.
+Corning still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity